 Thanks for keeping up with my travel adventures from around the world!
 May you have any more questions please leave me a comment.
 I am more than happy to answer all you first time cruise questions!

-Everything you need to know about a cruise on the Mediterranean can be found in my latest blog.
+Everything you need to know about a cruise on the Mediterranean can be found in my latest blog, also check out the new Sky Princess cruise ship.
+I was able to be part of the inaugural cruise in October 2019.

 If these cruise tips were helpful please share this article on Facebook or Twitter or Pin it on Pinterest.
 A small thing for you to do, but it can make a big difference for me.
 Thank you very much in advance.